Silkdust/quant424/README.md

 # quant424

-An empirical study on fundamental alphas aggregations
+An Empirical Study on Fundamental Alphas and Aggregations